sammagnet7/DSA-CP-C_plus/Striver_sheet/Docs/Striver_sheet-Notes.md

 6. When input array is given as sorted, then try to use Binary search.
 7. When we have to find the <b>minimum</b> number which is greater than or equal to something, try to use Binary search.
 And vice-versa for largest number less than equals to something.
 And also perform the binary search on the range of that asked value only from its min to max range.
 8.

+---
+### Some tricky problems to revise:

+1. 074-Minimize Max Distance to Gas Station
+2. 075-Median of 2 sorted arrays
+3.